-San Juan de los Reyes Convent of the Franciscan Order was built under the patronage of Queen Elizabeth I of Castile with the intention of making it a royal mausoleum in commemoration of the Battle of Toro and the birth of the Prince Juan.
+The Convent of San Juan de los Reyes, in Toledo, of the Franciscan Order, was built under the patronage of Queen Isabella I of Castile with the intention of turning it into a royal mausoleum, commemorating the battle of Toro and the birth of the prince Juan.

 It is one of the most valuable examples of the Elizabethan Gothic style in Spain and the most important building erected by the Catholic Monarchs.
-The convent is also a monument commemorating the achievements of the Catholic Monarchs and their political program.
+The convent is also a memorial to the achievements of the Catholic Monarchs and their political program.

-The person responsible for the decoration of the temple was the Flemish sculptor Egas Cueman, and at all times the presence of the Catholic Monarchs is observed, transforming the decoration into a continuous exaltation of his reign and politics.
+The head of the decoration of the temple was the flamenco sculptor Egas Cueman, and at all times the presence of the Catholic Monarchs is observed, which transformed the decoration into a continuous exaltation of his reign and politics.

-From our hotel, only 900 meters away from the Monastery, you can enjoy a path full of special places to see, such as synagogues, the Jewish quarter, among others.
+From our hotel only 900 m away from the Monastery, you can enjoy a path full of special places to see, such as synagogues, the Jewish quarter, among others.